Skip to Main Content

 Stable data infrastructure

 In a digitalized facility, data is generated from various sources like sensors and ERP systems.
-For a digital twin, this data needs to be accessible through a single source of truth.
+For a digital twin application, this data needs to be accessible through a single source of truth.
 This involves setting up a storage solution and maintaining it to ensure continuous access and accuracy.

 Data ingestion policy